-6.5.
-Interest rate risk
+6.5 Interest rate risk

-The Group is exposed to interest rate risk through its investments in money market funds as described in note 6.1.
+The Group is currently not exposed to significant interest rate risk.
+The only variable interest-bearing financial assets are cash at banks and the investments in money market funds as described in note 6.1.

 Given the short-term nature of these investments the sensitivity towards interest rate fluctuations is deemed not to be significant.
-If applicable interest rates would increase/decrease with 25 basis points this would have a positive/negative impact of €0.06 million.
+If applicable interest rates would increase/decrease with 25 basis points this would have a positive/negative impact of $\in 0.1$ million (compared to $\in 0.1$ million in 2015).

-6.6.
-Foreign exchange risk
+6.6 Foreign exchange risk